 Peak Arts Therapies CIC is a collective of arts therapists, offering art therapy, music therapy, vocal psychotherapy and arts for wellbeing sessions.
 We work with children, young people, adults and the elderly.

 Peak Arts Therapies CIC is a creative collaboration between experienced arts therapists Chier Morris and Catherine Pamplin.
 Chier is a Music Therapist and Vocal Psychotherapist and Catherine is an Art Psychotherapist.
-We each offer therapy sessions for private clients and people referred to us by schools, health professionals and community organisations.
+We each offer therapy sessions for those who self refer and people referred to us by schools, health professionals and community organisations.
 We work from our lovely studio space at 10 Fairfield Road in Buxton.
 Read on to find out more about how we work and what's on offer from Peak Arts Therapies.

 A safe space to nurture your wellbeing